aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/ipptxoptions/_index.md

 ```

 Specifies whether the presentation thumbnail will be refreshed.
-Read/write  boolean .
-Default value is  **true** .
+Read/write boolean.
+Default value is **true**.

 --------------------